19hours/sg-statutes/Acts/Patents Act.md

 (8) If it appears to an Examiner during the supplementary examination of an application under subsection (6) that one or more of the matters prescribed for the purposes of this subsection apply, the Examiner shall give the applicant one written opinion to that effect, and the Registrar shall, upon receiving the written opinion, send the applicant a copy of the written opinion.

-(9) The applicant shall, before the examination report, search and examination report or supplementary examination report is issued under subsection (4), (5) or (6), as the case may be —
+(9) Unless the request under subsection (1)(b), (c) or (d) or (3) for the examination report, search and examination report or supplementary examination report is withdrawn under subsection (10) or (11), the applicant shall, before the examination report, search and examination report or supplementary examination report is issued under subsection (4), (5) or (6), as the case may be —

 (a) respond in the prescribed manner, within the prescribed period, to the written opinion under subsection (7) or (8), as the case may be; and

 (b) subject to section 84, amend in the prescribed manner, within the prescribed period, the specification of the application in accordance with the prescribed conditions.

+[Act 18 of 2017 wef 30/10/2017]

-(10) Notwithstanding subsection (1), where an applicant who has filed a request for an examination report under subsection (1)(c) or (3), or has filed a request for a search and examination report under subsection (1)(b), does not respond to a written opinion issued under subsection (7), he may —
+(10) Despite subsection (1), where an applicant has filed a request for an examination report under subsection (1)(c) or (3), or a request for a search and examination report under subsection (1)(b), the applicant may —

-(a) within the prescribed period referred to in subsection (9)(a), withdraw that request; and
+(a) withdraw that request —

+(i) in any case where an Examiner has given a written opinion under subsection (7), and the applicant has not responded to the written opinion — at any time before the expiry of the prescribed period mentioned in subsection (9)(a); or

+(ii) in any other case — at any time before the examination report or search and examination report is issued under subsection (4) or (5); and

-(b) within the prescribed period, file a request for a supplementary examination report under subsection (1)(d).
+(b) subject to subsection (11A), file a request for a supplementary examination report under subsection (1)(d) within the prescribed period for that request.

+[Act 18 of 2017 wef 30/10/2017]

-(11) Notwithstanding subsection (1), where an applicant who has filed a request for a supplementary examination report under subsection (1)(d) does not respond to the written opinion issued under subsection (8), he may —
+(11) Despite subsection (1), where an applicant has filed a request for a supplementary examination report under subsection (1)(d), the applicant may —

-(a) within the prescribed period referred to in subsection (9)(a), withdraw that request; and
+(a) withdraw that request —

+(i) in any case where an Examiner has given a written opinion under subsection (8), and the applicant has not responded to the written opinion — at any time before the expiry of the prescribed period mentioned in subsection (9)(a); or

+(ii) in any other case — at any time before the supplementary examination report is issued under subsection (6); and

-(b) within the prescribed period, file a request for a search and examination report under subsection (1)(b) or a request for an examination report under subsection (1)(c).
+(b) file a request for a search and examination report under subsection (1)(b) or a request for an examination report under subsection (1)(c) or (3) within the prescribed period for that request.

+[Act 18 of 2017 wef 30/10/2017]

+(11A) Subsections (1)(d) and (10)(b) do not apply unless —

+(a) in any case where the application in suit is a new application mentioned in section 20(3), 26(11) or 47(4) — the actual date of filing of the application in suit is before the prescribed date; or

+(b) in any other case — the date of filing of the application in suit is before the prescribed date.

+[Act 18 of 2017 wef 30/10/2017]

 (12) The application shall be treated as abandoned —

-(a) if the applicant fails to comply with subsection (1);
+(a) subject to subsection (13), if the applicant fails to do one of the following:

+(i) comply with paragraph (b), (c) or (d) of subsection (1) within the period prescribed under that subsection for that paragraph;

+(ii) where subsection (3) applies, comply with that subsection;

+[Act 18 of 2017 wef 30/10/2017]

 (b) where subsection (10) applies, if the applicant fails to file a request for a supplementary examination report under subsection (1)(d) within the prescribed period referred to in subsection (10)(b); or

-(c) where subsection (11) applies, if the applicant fails to file a request for a search and examination report under subsection (1)(b) or a request for an examination report under subsection (1)(c) within the prescribed period referred to in subsection (11)(b).
+(c) where subsection (11) applies, if the applicant fails to file a request for a search and examination report under subsection (1)(b) or a request for an examination report under subsection (1)(c) or (3) within the prescribed period referred to in subsection (11)(b).

 [Act 15 of 2012 wef 14/02/2014]

+[Act 18 of 2017 wef 30/10/2017]

+(13) Where —

+(a) after receiving the search report under subsection (2)(b) from the Registrar, the applicant does not file a request for an examination report under subsection (3) within the prescribed period mentioned in that subsection; and

+(b) the time prescribed for filing a request for an extension of the prescribed period mentioned in subsection (3) expires before, or within 3 months after, the date of commencement of section 3(f) of the Patents (Amendment) Act 2017,

+the application is treated as abandoned if the applicant fails to file the request for an examination report under subsection (3) within 6 months after that date.

+[Act 18 of 2017 wef 30/10/2017]

+(14) In this section, “actual date of filing”, in relation to an application in suit that is a new application mentioned in section 20(3), 26(11) or 47(4), means the actual date of filing of the new application, and not the date of filing of the earlier application mentioned in section 20(3) or 26(11) or of the application for the patent to which the reference relates mentioned in section 47(4), as the case may be.

+[Act 18 of 2017 wef 30/10/2017]

 ### Eligibility for grant of patent, etc.